Private Education Loans

 Federal student loans, such as the Federal Direct Loan and the Parent PLUS Loan, generally have more favorable terms and conditions than private loans.
 We recommend using all federal loan eligibility before turning to private loans.
 Compare the loan types here.

 Private education loans are managed through private lenders, issued in the student’s name, and require a co-signer.
 Eligibility, rates, terms, and conditions vary.

 Learn how to apply for a Private Education Loan

 Applications currently available:

-- Summer 2021 (With a lender that will allow you to apply for a previous semester)
+- Fall-only 2022 (With a lender that will allow you to apply for a previous semester)

-- Spring 2022 (With a lender that will allow you to apply for a previous semester)
+- Spring-only 2023 (With a lender that will allow you to apply for a previous semester)

 View the Tutorial: